Training Course

 • New Zealand (VATNZ)

 Please note that candidates must have VATNZ as their home Division.
 Despite the note above, VATPAC members cannot enrol in VATNZ courses.
-However, VATPAC controllers may access VATNZ course materials by reciprocal agreement.
+However, VATPAC controllers may access VATNZ course materials by reciprocal agreement, which is why the note exists - it allows this access.